-Research Fellow; Member of the College Council; Director of Studies in Music
+Research Fellow; Member of the College Council

 As an undergraduate, I read Music at Emmanuel College, Cambridge.
 I moved to SOAS in 2006 to do the MMus in Ethnomusicology and remained there for my PhD (awarded 2013), which was supervised by Richard Widdess.
 While doing my PhD, I taught on a variety of courses at SOAS and was a teaching assistant and guest lecturer at King’s College London from 2009 to 2011.
 In 2007-8, I took a year-long break from formal study.
 During this time, I travelled to India and took intensive lessons in North Indian classical vocal music from the Delhi-based singer Sunanda Sharma.